-Your roof may have storm related damage that is not visible from the ground.
+Your roof may have storm-related damage that is not visible from the ground.
 Shingles DO NOT have to be missing for there to be damage.
-Even on top of the roof it takes a trained eye to see the damage.
-If your roof does have damage, your homeowners insurance may pay the cost to repair or replace it depending on the severity.
-Timing is important, insurance companies can have a time limit in your policy to report a claim, some as short as six months.
+Even on top of the roof, it takes a trained eye to see the damage.
+If your roof does have damage, your homeowner’s insurance may pay the cost to repair or replace it depending on the severity.
+Timing is essential; insurance companies can have a time limit in your policy to report a claim, some as short as six months.

-If you are a homeowner looking for a trustworthy roofing company, there’s a good chance your property has been damaged in a recent storm.
-Due to the severity of weather, thousands of roofs are replaced every year due to hail and wind damage.
-These roof replacements are typically covered by most homeowners’ insurance policies.
+If you are a homeowner searching for a trustworthy local roofer, there’s a pretty strong chance that your property has been damaged in a recent storm.
+Due to the severity of the weather, roofs are replaced every year due to hail and wind damage.
+Many homeowners’ insurance policies cover these roof replacements.

-A quality roofing company should know the “ins and outs” of the insurance claims process to best help the members of their community.
-If your roofing contractor is unable to explain your insurance claim in plain English, you may want to speak to a Phoenix Roofing representative.
+A roofing company should know the “ins and outs” of the insurance claims process in order to help the members of their community.
+If your roofing contractor cannot explain your insurance claim in plain English, you may want to request to speak to a company representative.

 For many of our customers, a hail/wind claim is the first and last claim they will ever file on their homeowner’s insurance policy.
 Having a good understanding of this process allows our field representatives to best help homeowners maximize the return on their insurance investments.